Convergence (comics): Convergence: Catwoman

 Catwoman hurls an EMP device at Batman, causing the electronics in his suit to shut down and sends him crashing to the ground.
 Dodging out of his way, she lets him skid across the roof and over the edge onto the street pavement.
 She leaps down onto his chest and pins him while he waits for his suit to boot up.
 He explains that they are from different worlds and demands to know what kind of person she is.
 Coyly, she chooses not to take the question seriously, so he accuses her of being a thief like his Catwoman.
 Selina responds that, while she does enjoy cat burglary, she has been acting as protector of Suicide Slum.
-Catwoman assumes from what she knows of her own Batman that this one won't simply trust the words of their captor Telos, and he admits that he does not take orders from anyone.
+Catwoman assumes from what she knows of her own Batman that this one will not simply trust the words of their captor Telos, and he admits that he does not take orders from anyone.
 Despite that, it may be optimistic to believe that they were paired together for a reason and that they can unite in taking down their captor.
-At least, that's what Bruno Mannheim thinks.
 He and Intergang have come to ensure that Catwoman wins.
 Batman shields her from their bullets and warns her to wait for his signal to bring the fight to them.

 With a blinding flash of light, Batman disorients Intergang, and he and Catwoman attack.
-When Catwoman corners Mannheim, she discovers that he is wearing an indestructible Apokoliptian-made jacket.
+When Catwoman corners Mannheim, she discovers that he is wearing an indestructible Apokoliptian jacket.
 He knocks her aside, declaring himself the protector of Metropolis.
 With his superior strength, Mannheim pins Batman to the ground and tears open his armor.
 This distraction allows Catwoman to kick the power-source for his jacket off his back, destroying it and rendering him powerless against Batman's retaliation.
 Despite Batman helping to take out Mannheim, the people of Metropolis are no less convinced that the invader from another city has to die.
 They heard the voice too, and it told them that one of them must fall for the city to survive.

 A sudden earthquake startles one of the citizens, and he fires a shot at Batman's exposed chest.
 Rather than let Batman be killed, Catwoman jumps in front of him, taking the bullet.
-Knowing she won't survive, she begs Batman to try to save both cities.
-He promises he will try.
+Knowing she will not survive, she begs Batman to try to save both cities and he promises that he will try.